Last Updated on May 4, 2021 by Lori Geurin

 Untreated Lyme disease is a very real and growing problem in the US and worldwide.
 I hope the resources above help to educate and bring awareness to Lyme symptoms and how the disease can be prevented.

 Advances and discoveries are being made in the field of Lyme research.
 But we have a long way to go to provide better diagnostic testing and treatments.

 There is hope for people who have Lyme disease, as well as loved ones who help care for them.
 We can and will get better and help others do the same!

-Please share this post with everyone you know via the social media buttons to help spread awareness and help fight Lyme.
+Please share this post with everyone you know via the social media buttons to help us spread awareness and help fight Lyme.
+Thank you!

 And please share your experiences, comments and questions in the comments below.

-Check out the compelling movie trailer to Under Our Skin, 2 Emergence below.
+Check out the movie trailer to Under Our Skin, 2 Emergence below.